Uber tests cash payments for cabs in India

 MUMBAI Uber is testing cash payments in India as the online taxi-hailing company seeks a stronger foothold in a country where many fewer people have credit cards than internet connections.

 San Francisco-based Uber has grown rapidly in value to be worth around $40 billion.
-But in India it has lagged local rival Ola, which has about 80 percent of the organised cab market.
+But in India it has lagged local rival Ola, which has about 80 percent of the organized cab market.

 Many analysts say that is because Uber has not adapted its business model enough to suit India's needs.